NextronSystems/aurora-agent-manual/usage/usage.rst

 --json
 ------

 Formats the log lines as JSON.
-Applies to the log file and UDP outputs.
+Applies to all outputs except for the Windows Eventlog.

 --license-path
 --------------

 A path to a valid license file.

-Note: Event the free version named Aurora Lite requires a license file.
+Note: Even the free version named Aurora Lite requires a license file.

 --log-rotate
 ------------